Ilias Sapanis

 Ilias Sapanis (Ηλίας Σαπάνης; born 29 December 1973) is a Greek retired footballer.

-Club career
+Career

 Sapanis started his career from Naoussa F.C. in 1992.
-His brilliant performances transferred him to Olympiakos F.C.
-After 2.5 years, he moved to Iraklis Thessaloniki F.C., along with Takis Gonias as exchange for Georgios Anatolakis transfer.
-Sapanis scored two goals for Olympiakos at UEFA Cup.
+His brilliant performances transferred him to Olympiacos After 2.5 years, he moved to Iraklis, along with Takis Gonias as exchange for Georgios Anatolakis transfer.
+Sapanis scored two goals for Olympiacos at UEFA Cup.
 The first was against Sevilla in a home 2-1 victory, and the second against Ferencváros in a 2-2 tie.
 Sapanis also played in Italy, with three teams.
 Sapanis played until age 38 with his birthplace club Doxa Pentalofos.
 His brother Miltiadis Sapanis is also footballer.